epiverse-trace/tutorials/learners/reference.md

 ## I

+#### Incubation period

+The time between infection and onset of infectiousness, same as 'Latent period'.

 #### Indirect transmission

 Indirectly transmitted infections are passed on to humans via contact with vectors, animals or contaminated environment